DO-WON/DO-WON.github.io/content/blog/blog2.md

 **On Zotero:**
 1. Collect references (e.g. drag and drop PDF file)
-2. Read PDFs (e.g. leave notes, highlight, caputure figures, etc.)
+2. Read PDFs (e.g. leave notes, highlight, capture figures, etc.)

 → You want to link this annotated notes to obsidian where you keep things that you read, think, and so on